16 Apr The Big Impact of Big Data and Analytics on the Supply Chain

 The supply chain has for long been undergoing a digital transformation.
 IoT enabled RFID chips havegiven companies the ability to get a real-time view into the location of each consignment.
 This transparency has allowed companies to become more nimble in how they stock, deliver and fulfill demand in an age of volatile consumer preferences.
 But this optimization of time and the resultant reduction of cost through increased efficiency can only be achieved by insights provided by supply chain analytics.

-A digitized supply chain feeds invaluable data into complex Analytical algorithms that help organizations predict future demand and help organizations in reducing cost & lead time.
+A digitized supply chain feeds invaluable big data oppurtunities into complex Analytical algorithms that help organizations predict future demand and help organizations in reducing cost & lead time.
 By being more agile, organizations can make the most of the available market opportunity, achieve greater customer satisfaction, and deliver better outcomes.

 Analytics was already playing a role in the supply chain but it was not playing as much of a role.
 This isbecause earlierAnalyticscould be applied only tostructured data and not on unstructured data.
 These days all manner of unstructured data, including fromCCTV camerasis also being used in analyticsacross the supply chain.

-To understand the importance of analytics in addressing these challenges, let’s take a look into the value chain of a typical SCM process.
+To understand the importance of big data analytics in addressing these challenges, let’s take a look into the value chain of a typical SCM process.
 It starts with operations planning, then sourcing of raw materials, followed by production, and then storing the finished product in a warehouse.
 Then, of course, comes the shipping part –i.e. how the products reach the point of sale and ultimately end up with the customer.

 The operation planning team pulls in data from the ERP and CRM systems to predict raw material order volumes.
 This helps in making quicker delivery a reality.
 The sourcing team for its part carries out an analysis of vendor pooling, cost-modeling, and demand-supply balancing to reduce the procurement cost and improve just-in-time stocking of materials.